-Dave Jensen is assistant operations manager; brand manager and afternoon host for Retro 102.5.
-Jensen was born in Paterson, New Jersey but moved to Colorado when he was 12 months old in 1968 and has lived here ever since.
-Jensen is currently the longest-tenured employee in the Northern Colorado office, having worked here since 1997.
-He’s a beer connoisseur, frequenting Rock Bottom, Equinox and CooperSmith’s.
-Jensen offers up a weekly Movie Monday question and often catches new flicks at the Cinemark Bistro.
+Dave Jensen is Assistant Operations Manager of Townsquare Media/Northern Colorado as well as Assistant Brand Manager and Afternoon Host for Retro 102.5.
+Dave was born in Paterson, New Jersey but moved to Colorado when he was 12 months old in 1968 and has lived here ever since.
+He is currently the longest-tenured employee in the Northern Colorado office, having worked here since 1997.
+Dave loves movies, great TV, and Gin Rummy with his brother when they play at William Oliver’s in Fort Collins.
+Dave worked at Runza in Loveland when he was younger and still enjoys stopping by now and then for an Original.
 You can listen to Afternoons with Dave Jensen every weekday from 3-7 p.m.

 Denver Broncos’ CEO Joe Ellis Leaving Position in 2022

 Another big name within the Denver Broncos organization has announced that they are stepping away from their job.

 John Elway Takes New Role, Broncos Will Hire New GM

 The Broncos' legendary quarterback has been GM and President of Football Operations for 10 years.
 The current season ended with the team going 5-11.